 The current hotel marketplace

-Experienced hospitality marketing specialist Claire Lancaster, formerly Marketing Controller for De Vere and Village Hotel brands, takes a look at the challenges the UK’s hotel sector faces along with strategies and solutions to drive results and growth.
+Claire Lancaster is an experienced hospitality marketing specialist and head of social media at Manchester based IF Agency.
+Formerly Marketing Controller for the De Vere and Village Hotel brands Claire takes a look at the challenges the UK’s hotel sector faces along with strategies and solutions to drive results and growth.

-Times change lets first get a context and look at the current marketplace.
-For both London and the provinces 2017 was a hard act to follow.
-2018 was held back by uncertainty, a slowdown in both economic growth and business travel volumes however was balanced fortunately by a weakened pound encouraging inbound leisure travel, Harry and Megan’s Royal Wedding and one of the hottest summers on record for the UK.
+Times change, so lets first get a context and look at the current marketplace.
+For both London and the provinces, 2017 was a hard act to follow.
+2018 was held back by uncertainty and a slowdown in both economic growth and business travel volumes.
+However, this was fortunately balanced by a weakened pound encouraging inbound leisure travel, Harry and Megan’s Royal Wedding and one of the hottest summers on record for the UK.

-Overall 2018 occupancy levels and rates have been static which is predicted to continue in 2019.
-London is forecast to experience a marginal occupancy fall of 0.5% to 81% and £122 RevPAR.
-Growth in the provinces is predicted to slow but forecasted occupancy levels are being maintained at 76% and £55 RevPAR.
-[Source: PWC, UK Hotels Forecast 2019]
+Overall in 2018 occupancy levels and rates have been static, which is predicted to continue in 2019.
+London is forecast to see relatively resilient growth in the next two years, nudging just 0.3% in occupancy to 83.6% - still very high.
+Growth in the provinces is predicted to slow, with demand and pricing decelerating but forecasted occupancy levels are being maintained at 76% and £55 RevPAR.
+[Source: PWC, UK Hotels Forecast update for 2019 and 2020]

 International tourism remains buoyant with record numbers visiting the UK and the weak pound will continue to support the demand for accommodation.
-Consumer income challenges suggests that domestic short breaks and staycations will be expensive and unlikely to grow this year, although a sizzling UK summer replay could change this.
+Consumer income challenges suggests that domestic short breaks and "staycations" will be expensive and unlikely to grow this year, although a replay of last years sizzling UK summer could change this.

 Although visitors across all price segments are at record levels, accommodation supply and competition is a challenge.
 With serviced apartments and a growing Airbnb inventory adding to consumer choices and dampening occupancies, 2019 will certainly be a tough operating environment and year ahead for hoteliers.

 The above predictions for 2019 are based on the UK achieving a Brexit deal.
-This is best case scenario and a no deal Brexit would have significant commercial impact.
+This is best case scenario and a no-deal Brexit could have significant commercial impact.